jeffbalagosa/yt-transcript-fetch/README.md

 # YouTube Transcript Fetcher with Prompt Integration

-I took some inspiration from `danielmiessler`'s incredible [Fabric](https://github.com/danielmiessler/fabric.git) project.
+I took some inspiration from [danielmiessler](https://github.com/danielmiessler)'s incredible [Fabric](https://github.com/danielmiessler/fabric.git) project.
 I've modified it to work with my own needs, since OpenAI's API is not free.

 This Python script extracts the transcript from a YouTube video and formats it with a user-defined prompt to use with any LLM chat interface.
 The final output is copied directly to your clipboard for ease of use.
 Optionally, you can enhance the output by selecting a predefined prompt from the `prompts` directory.